-Leading Washington, D.C., Virginia and Maryland Auto Defect Lawyer on Your Rights for Accidents Caused by Defective Parts
+Leading Washington, D.C.
+Auto Defect Lawyer on Your Rights for Accidents Caused by Defective Parts

 All it takes is one little piece of equipment to be “off” on your vehicle for your whole world to be destroyed.
 An airbag defect, a tire blowout or brake failure should never happen, because when it does, people suffer catastrophic injuries.
 Common car accident injuries in serious accidents include spinal cord injuries, traumatic brain injuries (TBIs) or, worse yet, car defects may result in fatal car accidents.